 To be considered for admission to the DSSA master's program, applicants must submit the following:

 - Application fee: $50 (non-refundable), submitted with your online application

 - Graduate application essay describing computing experience

-- Three current letters of recommendation sent electronically via the Discover Stockton Application (preferably at least one from a faculty member).
+- Three current letters of recommendation sent electronically via the online application (preferably at least one from a faculty member).

 - Official transcripts from all colleges/universities attended (including Stockton) showing successful completion of a baccalaureate degree from a regionally-accredited